Skip to Content

 Sustainability Summary

-Invesco Global Clean Energy ETF has a number of positive attributes that may appeal to sustainability-focused investors.
+Invesco Global Clean Energy ETF has a number of positive attributes that a sustainability-focused investor may find appealing.

-The fund's 65.8% involvement in carbon solutions is not only high in absolute terms, but also surpasses the 12.0% average involvement of its peers in the Global Small/mid Stock category.
+The fund's 66.0% involvement in carbon solutions is not only high in absolute terms, but also surpasses the 11.9% average involvement of its peers in the Global Small/mid Stock category.
 Carbon solutions include products and services related to renewable energy, energy efficiency, green buildings, green transportation, and so on.
 The fund aims to avoid, or limit exposure to, companies in violation with international norms, such as the UN Global Compact or the Universal Declaration of Human Rights.
-No companies held by Invesco Global Clean Energy ETF are recognized as being involved in controversies at a high or severe level.
-From bribery and corruption to workplace discrimination and environmental incidents, controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
+The fund has no exposure to high or severe controversies.
+Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
+Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
-In addition, they can damage the reputation of both companies themselves and their shareholders.
+Such controversies can also damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager